• Skip to main content

 Front angle view on a bowl filled with linguini and topped with a vegan bolognese made with tofu and a marinara sauce.

-No need for pressing the tofu and the tofu pieces turn golden brown under 10 minutes before you incorporate them to the tomato sauce, which still allows you to make the sauce SUPER quickly.
+No need to press the tofu and the tofu pieces turn golden brown under 10 minutes before you incorporate them into the tomato sauce, which still allows you to make the sauce SUPER quickly.

 I'll often simply use my quick marinara to combine with the tofu, which I can make side-by-side with the tofu so it does not really make the recipe longer.
 OR, simply use your favorite jarred tomato sauce for an extra easy, but still healthy and tasty, vegan bolognese!